NALP’s President serves as

 - With the Vice-Presidents and President-Elect serves as an officer of the association.

-- In conjunction with other officers, plans and coordinates orientation activities for the incoming Board of Directors.
+- Together with other officers, plans and coordinates orientation activities for the incoming Board of Directors.

-- Directs and coordinates activities of the Board of Directors.
+- Directs and coordinates activities of the Board of Directors; inspires participation and team collaboration.

 - Plans agendas for and conducts Board of Directors' meetings and the business meetings of the association.